matvej-g/transcendence/progress.md

 - try to understand how all parts depend on each other
 - find a source to learn typescript and tailwind css
 - do a mini piscine to get into syntax
+- find out how to implement tests for git push